helm/community/hips/hip-00xx-sequencing.md

 ### Readiness

 To enforce sequencing, Helm determines whether resources are “ready” before deploying dependent resources.
-By default, Helm uses the [`kstatus`](https://github.com/kubernetes-sigs/cli-utils/blob/master/pkg/kstatus/README.md#the-ready-condition) library to assess readiness based on the resource’s type and `.status` field.
+By default, Helm uses [`kstatus`](https://github.com/kubernetes-sigs/cli-utils/blob/master/pkg/kstatus/README.md#the-ready-condition) library to assess readiness based on the resource’s type and `.status` field.

 Chart authors can optionally override this behavior using the following annotations:

 * `helm.sh/readiness-success`: A list of custom success conditions.
 If any are true, the resource is marked **ready**.
 * `helm.sh/readiness-failure`: A list of custom failure conditions.
 If any are true, the resource is marked **failed**, which takes precedence over any success check.
-* `helm.sh/readiness-timeout`: How long Helm should wait for the resource to become ready or fail.
-Defaults to `10s`.

 Both `helm.sh/readiness-success` and `helm.sh/readiness-failure` must be provided to override the default readiness logic.
 If only one is present, Helm will fall back to `kstatus` and emit a warning.
 Helm will also fail linting when only one of the two is defined, to prevent ambiguous readiness evaluation.